tendermint/tendermint/docs/architecture/adr-071-proposer-based-timestamps.md

 ### Negative

-* May increase the length of the propose step if there is a large skew between the previous proposer and the current proposer’s local view of time.
+* May increase the length of the propose step if there is a large skew between the previous proposer and the current proposer’s local Unix time.
 This skew will be bound by the `PRECISION` value, so it is unlikely to be too large.

 * Current chains with block timestamps far in the future will either need to pause consensus until after the erroneous block timestamp or must maintain synchronized but very inaccurate clocks.